Paul Brady: 1960s and 1970s

 During his time at college in Dublin, the country saw a huge rise in interest in traditional Irish music.
 Brady joined the popular Irish band The Johnstons when Michael Johnston left in May 1967.
 They moved to London, England, in 1969 and subsequently to New York City in 1972 to expand their audience.
 Despite some success, Brady returned to Ireland in 1974 to join the Irish group Planxty, the band that would subsequently launch the solo careers of Andy Irvine, Liam O'Flynn, Dónal Lunny, and Christy Moore.

 When Planxty disbanded in late 1975, Brady formed a duo with Irvine from 1976 to 1978, a partnership that produced the successful album, Andy Irvine/Paul Brady.
 The next few years saw him establish his popularity and reputation as one of Ireland's best interpreters of traditional songs.
 His versions of ballads like "Arthur McBride" and "The Lakes of Pontchartrain" were considered definitive and are still popular at concerts today.
-In 1975 in New York he recorded three albums for Shanachie Records as guitar accompanist to resident Irish fiddlers Andy McGann, Paddy Reynolds and John Vesey.
+In 1975 in New York he recorded two albums for Shanachie Records as guitar accompanist to resident Irish fiddlers Andy McGann and Paddy Reynolds.
 He also recorded a 1976 album, The High Part of the Road, for the same label with Irish fiddler Tommy Peoples.
+And a 1977 Shanachie album with another Irish fiddler named John Vesey.